 Explore Arequipa and opt to take a city tour.
 Take an overnight bus to Cusco.

 Free time to explore Cusco.
+Choose to pre-book the optional Cusco Cooking Class.
 Opt for a city tour or go whitewater rafting, horseback riding or mountain biking.

 Learn about the Sacred Valley en route to Ollantaytambo.
 Opt to take a Sacred Valley tour with a visit to a G Adventures-supported women's weaving co-op.